rlnorthcutt/gopher/docs/core/jobs.md

 ## ✅ Features

 - Register recurring jobs with cron expressions
-- Automatically injects `CoreServices` into jobs
+- Automatically injects `AppServices` into jobs
 - Built-in logging (start, finish, panic recovery)
 - Run jobs on a schedule or on-demand by name